open-logic/open-logic/doc/Conventions.md

 ### Versions

-[Semantic Versioning](https://semver.org/) is used for naming of releases.
+[Semantic Versioning](https://semver.org/) is used for naming of releases from 1.0.0 onwards.

+0.x.y relealses are considered early development and do not increase major version number in case of breaking backward compatibility.

 ## Coding Convention